 LS: You put the warriors in skirts, is that historically accurate?

 ES: Yeah, they wore skirts, but for the Olympics nothing.
 Our little costumes are the best we could afford.
 I had a group in Turkey called "Mama's Boys," and a man named Selcuk made all the costumes for me in Turkey and brought them to America.
 He's the one who designed the silver and gold skirts.
-Mind you, the gold and silver ones arrived two years ago when I did Seven Against Thebes, but in Seven Against Thebes, I introduce you to Antigone, after that the boys kill one another, then we had Cathy Shaw design the costumes we used in 2002.
+Mind you, the gold and silver ones arrived two years ago when I did Seven against Thebes, but in Seven against Thebes, I introduce you to Antigone, after that the boys kill one another, then we had Cathy Shaw design the costumes we used in 2002.
 We got those thongs over the internet from Florida, I had them custom-made.

 LS: Which Olympic sports do you portray, and how did you train the actors?

 ES: We do the high jump and the long jump, it lasts about ten minutes, and it's in the middle.
 I'm very fortunate—we had an Olympic trainer, Goran, you should see him, he's big—you know the Hulk?
 And he's the kindest, sweetest man but he can do the splits.
 I had to find his last name because he goes by Goran.
-I looked him up on the internet because I wanted to train my boys.
+I looked him up on the Internet because I wanted to train my boys.
 He knew me from Yugoslavia in the 60s and 70s.
 He lives in Long Island now, but he's Serbian.
-LaMaMa and me are pretty loved in Serbia, for years and years, so when he found out who I was, he came to help us, we paid only his travel expenses from way out in Long Island someplace.
+LaMaMa and I are pretty loved in Serbia, for years and years, so when he found out who I was, he came to help us, we paid only his travel expenses from way out in Long Island someplace.
 It took him maybe two hours to get here, but he wanted to help me.
 So we started in January, training two times a week.
 At first, the actors couldn't do anything.
 We started out with ten people, then it got to eight, then it got to the seven that could last it out.
 It's the real McCoy.
 J.T.
 Netterville is the blond.
 Come to think about it, he really does look like Brad Pitt.
 I hope you come and see our Troy.
-Chris, who has curly hair, does the high jump; Federico Restrepo is the boyish, dark haired one.
-Stefan Kolbert hurt himself last night, hopefully his ankle's not broke, last night he landed very badly.
+Chris, who has curly hair, does the high jump; Federico Restrepo is the boyish, dark-haired one.
+Stefan Kolbert hurt himself last night, hopefully his ankle's not broken, last night he landed very badly.
 But all the credit is to Goran, and they adore him.

 LS: What enabled the seven to last it out?